 While the maximum age limit for purchasing universal life insurance can vary among insurance companies, many providers have an age limit of around 80 years old.
 However, it’s important to note that the availability and terms of coverage may differ based on your age and health at the time of application.

-If you are considering purchasing universal life insurance at an older age, it’s advisable to consult with an insurance agent or financial advisor who can guide you through the options available to you and help you find the best coverage that suits your needs.
+If you are considering purchasing universal life insurance at an older age, consult with an insurance agent or financial advisor who can explain the options available and help you find the best coverage that suits your needs.

 Final Thoughts on Universal Life Insurance Premiums and Age